mkorman9/go-initramfs/README.md

 ./build.sh
 ```

-It will build a Go binary, copy it into the created directory structure and then will generate a `cpio` archive.
+It will build a Go binary, copy it into the created directory structure, copy `init` script and then will generate a `cpio` archive.

 ### Test in qemu